WASHINGTON — A selection of issues at stake in the presidential election and their impact on Americans, in brief:

 Studies say climate change is raising sea levels, melting ice and killing coral.
 It’s making people sicker with asthma and allergies and may eventually shrink our bank accounts.

-The American Association for the Advancement of Science says warming can be highly damaging to people and to the planet, and potentially irreversible.
+The American Association for the Advancement of Sciences says warming can be highly damaging to people and the planet and potentially irreversible.

 ROLE OF GOVERNMENT